 - Create a business plan that clearly states the company’s vision and mission.
 Vision is a clear projection of a greater future your business works to accomplish.
 It is what guides the company’s mission, which is how the team makes the vision a reality.

 - Lead with the vision and mission of the business in mind.

 - Only develop business strategies that get the company closer to this goal.
-This makes work impactful and meaningful.
+This makes ideas impactful and meaningful.

 - Explain the “Why” behind projects, tasks, goals, and metrics.
 Associate them to the large-scale purpose of the company.
 This helps create a culture where team members feel motivated and inspired by the business’s vision and mission.

 Tip 2: Lead with a Growth Mindset

 Like purpose, a growth mindset is a necessity for those with an entrepreneurial spirit.
-People with a growth mindset have a positive mentality and see life as an exciting learning experience.
+Those with a growth mindset have a positive mentality and see life as an exciting learning experience.
 They’re eager to learn new skills, push boundaries, take on challenges, and seek out knowledge that betters their leadership abilities.
 One of the most distinctive characteristics of a leader is that they’re always in motion.
 Whether they’re problem-solving, implementing a plan, or challenging what can be done with an innovative idea, they never stop, even when setbacks occur.
-Without this mindset, you cannot effectively guide a business or team because companies and the people who work for them are always in flux.
+Without this mindset, you cannot effectively guide a small business because companies are always in flux.
 Nothing is ever guaranteed or fixed.

 To develop a growth mindset: